TobitSoftware/chayns-toolkit/website/docs/features/environment.md

 With chayns-toolkit@3 `.env`-files are automatically loaded depending on the current environment which is defined as `process.env.BUILD_ENV || (!development ? 'production' : 'development')`.
-This will load up to 4 files:
+This will load up to 4 files, with the files listed at the bottom having higher priority:

 ```
 .env
+.env.local
 .env.{environment}
-.env.local
 .env.{environment}.local
 ```